HenryMhene/myapp/README.md

 Used Github and Travis CI for building the app

-Used AWS CodeDeploy and AWS S3 for deploying the app to a server
+Used AWS CodeDeploy and AWS S3 for deploying the app to a t2 micro server exposing port 3000 only

 Used AWS EC2 server to run the app